Bridging finance Loans to buy land UK

 - Pension funds that are authorised to borrow monies for different initiatives.

-How much will land finance cost me in all?
+How much will land finance cost?

 - Property location